 Jump In, the Water’s Hot

 When there’s no time to get out to the beach, sometimes a pool will do.
 Most public pools have closed for the season, so unless you have a friend with a rooftop Jacuzzi, you might have to retreat to a hotel.
-Wear your bathing suit on the L train to Bedford Ave. and King + Grove Williamsburg for a dip in a warm outdoor saltwater pool.
-From Monday to Thursday, non-hotel guests can enjoy the pool for free until October 5.
-On weekends, non-guests must pay $35; the fee includes lounge chair, towel, wifi and poolside food and beverage service—we recommend The Bedford Daisy. (kingandgrove.com, 718.218.7500)
+Wear your bathing suit on the L train to Bedford Ave. and McCarren Hotel & Pool for a dip in a warm outdoor saltwater pool.
+Non-hotel guests can enjoy the pool on select days for free until September 21.
+On weekends, non-guests must pay $35; the fee includes lounge chair, towel, wifi and poolside food and beverage service—we recommend The Bedford Daisy. (mccarranhotel.com, 718.218.7500)